- Help with stress, anxiety or depression

 Where to get help for stress, anxiety or depression

 Referring yourself for therapy

-If you need more support, you can get free psychological therapies such as cognitive behavioural therapy (CBT) on the NHS.
+If you need more support, you can get free psychological therapies such as cognitive behavioural therapy (CBT).

 See a GP if: